What is intermittent fasting?

 “No Holy Grail”

-Agrees Dr. Tom Rifai, MD, FACP, Regional Medical Director of Metabolic Health & Weight Management at Henry Ford Health System in Michigan, and member of the Pritikin Scientific Advisory Board: “I’ve had multiple patients who have tried intermittent fasting.
+Agrees Dr. Tom Rifai, MD, FACP, founder of wellness consulting and health coaching company Reality Meets Science®, former president of the National Board of Physician Nutrition Specialists, and member of the Pritikin Scientific Advisory Board: “I’ve had multiple patients who have tried intermittent fasting.
 None found it to be a Holy Grail.
 Rather, it has been a disappointment.”

 “We should be driven by time-honored truths and good science, not passing fads,” stresses Dr. Rifai.

 Good science on the healthiest, longest living populations around the world – people, for example, living on the island of Okinawa in Japan, Sardinia in Italy, and Nicoya in Costa Rica – has found that none of these populations practices chronic, strict intermittent fasting.